A-Breeze/my_first_github_repo/README.md

 This is a line from RStudio

 This is yet another line (one day I'll actually write some `code`!).
 It should now come from the correct email address and account.

+A few more lines of code - should now push by SSH.